-In late 2014, Valette left his position as executive chef of Charlie Palmer’s Dry Creek Kitchen to begin full-time work on the Center Street space.
+In late 2014, Chef Dustin Valette left his position as executive chef of Charlie Palmer’s Dry Creek Kitchen to begin full-time work at his current eponymous Center Street restaurant.
 But the inspiration for the restaurant goes back 75 years to when Valette’s grandfather, Honore, owned the building.

 “We spent some serious time thinking about what to call our new little ‘baby’ and we couldn’t get away from Valette,” he said.
 “It pays homage to our family’s history with the building.”

 His brother, Aaron Garzini, is co-owner and runs the front of the house.
 Brother Les Garzini built the charcuterie box, and Valette’s dad, Bob, plays unofficial host from the bar, flitting from table to table.

 The interior is minimal, with the focus on hand-hewn furniture made from a 750-year-old redwood stump and a pop of fire-engine red from a vintage Berkel meat slicer given as a gift from one of his culinary admirers for his housemade charcuterie.

 That leaves plenty of breathing room for the dishes, which have more unexpected twists and turns than an Alfred Hitchcock movie.

 Get ready for some pretty involved descriptions of what you’re eating.
 One feels a little sorry for the wait staff who have to remember things like the deconstructed Nicoise salad of ahi tuna, olives, cucumber, chive, 64-degree egg and olive oil “snow.”